WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Experiments

 \subsubsection{Choice of probabilistic distance}

 In this experiment, we examine the sensitivity of the proposed aggregation technique from Algorithm \ref{alg:distance_procedure} to the choice of the probabilistic distance $d(\cdot)$.
-Although all three considered options ($\hat{W}_1$, $\hat{W}_2$, MMD) produce close detection quality when the alarm threshold is carefully selected, the 1-Wasserstein distance behaves much more stable with 1 --- 5 standard predefined thresholds (see Figure~\ref{fig:th_range_distances}).
+Although all three considered options ($\hat{W}_1$, $\hat{W}_2$, MMD) produce close detection quality when the alarm threshold is carefully selected, the 1-Wasserstein distance behaves in a more stable way with 1 --- 5 standard predefined thresholds (see Figure~\ref{fig:th_range_distances}).
 Thus, this is the most empirically appropriate distance variant for WWAggr.